tutek1/DTLabs/02_Player/lab02.md

 - In the first **bonus** part we added **double jump** to our game
 - Lastly in the second **bonus** part we implemented a **velocity-based** player controller

-If you want to see, how the finished template after this lab looks like you can download it here:
+If you want to see how the finished template looks like after this lab, you can download it here:
 <button>
   [Template Done Project](link)
 </button>